BKlemm/enterprise-stack/README.md

 This is a full stack development skeleton to build modern professional enterprise applications.
 In this state all configurations are for develop mode (local).
 **Don't use that configurations on production mode!**
+Primly I created this skeleton to use it by my self, to create further applications.
+Time to time I will update this repo with the improvements from my other developments.
+You are free to use it by your self or to contribute improvements.

 ## Getting Started